wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLF_PRIVATE_KEY_ID

 This is used with PKCS11 to enable support for key ID and label API's.
-FIPS v5 and older doesn't support `WOLF_PRIVATE_KEY_ID` with PK callbacks.
+FIPS v5 and older doesn't support `WOLF_PRIVATE_KEY_ID` with Crypto Callbacks.

 #### WOLFSSL_WOLFSENTRY_HOOKS

-Enables wolfSentry hook support.
+This switch adds support in the TLS layer for generic network `accept` and `connect` filter hooks, using `wolfSSL_CTX_set_AcceptFilter()` and `wolfSSL_CTX_set_ConnectFilter()`.
+It also activates wolfSentry integration in the example client and server applications.

 #### WOLFSSL_CERT_EXT